-- ► NOTE If the current project already contains a file with the same name, the Status cell may be highlighted in green or red.
+- NOTE If the current project already contains a file with the same name, the Status cell may be highlighted in green or red.
 Green shading indicates that the source file is newer.
 Red shading indicates that the local (or current) file is newer.
-If the file is identical in both projects, the check box is deselected by default. - ✓ TIP You might find it useful to click on the column headings in the Accept Imported Documents dialog.
+If the file is identical in both projects, the check box is deselected by default. - Occuments dialog.
 Doing this reorganizes the contents in alphabetical order of the column that you click.
 For example, by clicking the Status column, you can easily group together all of the files that have red or green backgrounds (i.e., files that are newer in the local project or newer in the source project).
 This can be especially useful when reimporting project files. - 15.
 Click Accept.
 If the current project already contains files with the same names, you may be asked if you want to replace the local copies.
 Select Yes if you do.